 Once your Seagate Backup Plus drive is not recognized on your Mac computer, you can try some routine checks first.

-1. Re-plug the Seagate Backup Plus drive and check if it is connected properly.
+- Re-plug the Seagate Backup Plus drive and verify if the drive light is on.
+Desktop Drives typically require a power adapter.

-3. Connect Seagate Backup Plus drive to another Mac or PC and see if it is compatible with.
+- Connect Seagate Backup Plus drive to another Mac or PC and see if it is compatible with it.

 All checks seem to be OK?
 Then you can fix this issue with the following solutions one by one.